leonard112/assembly-tictactoe/s390x/README.md

 ...
 ```
 4. Execute `build.sh`:
 > _`build.sh` uses `as` or `s390x-linux-gnu-as` to assemble all assembly source files into binary object files, and then uses `ld` or `s390x-linux-gnu-ld` to link edit all of the binary object files into an executable binary file called `tictactoe`.
-The linker and assembler used depends on whether or not `tictactoe` is being built on `armhf`._
+The linker and assembler used depends on whether or not `tictactoe` is being built on `s390x`._

 > _No output indicates that the build was sucessful._
 ```console